-The transportation sector remains the largest source of GHG emissions in 2018, accounting for 40 percent^b of California's GHG inventory.
-Contributions from the transportation sector^c include emissions from combustion of fuels in-state that are used by on-road and off-road vehicles, aviation, rail, and waterborne vehicles, as well as a few other smaller sources.
-(In this report, emissions from refrigerants used in vehicles, airplane, train, and ship and boat are shown in the High-GWP gases category.)
-Transportation emissions decreased in 2018 compared to the previous year, which is the first year over year decrease since 2013.
+The transportation sector remains the largest source of GHG emissions in 2019, accounting for 40 percentb of California's GHG inventory.
+Contributions from the transportation sectorc include emissions from combustion of fuels in-state that are used by on-road and off-road vehicles, aviation, rail, and water-borne vehicles, as well as a few other smaller sources.
+(In this report, emissions from refrigerants used in vehicles, airplane, train, and ship and boat are shown in the High-GWP gases category).
+Continuing the downward trend from 2018, transportation emissions decreased again in 2019.
 Figure 5 shows emissions by transportation source categories and the sector total.